jackiejiaqiliu/Interactive-Lab-Hub/Final Project/Project Plan.md

 # Final Project Plan: Multifunctional Electromagnetic Lock

-This project is done individually by Jiaqi Liu
+This project will be done individually by Jiaqi Liu

 [Big Idea](#big-idea)